annejooyun/Heis_2020_GO/Heis_Go/network/README.md

 Port: 20203

 All orders are broadcasted to the port stated.
-This port is unique and only used for order messages.
+This port is unique and only used for order-messages.
 The network module broadcasts all order-messages sent to the channel ch_bcast_order.
 All order-messages that are broadcasted to the port stated, are sent to the channel ch_rec_ext_order.

 ### Order Updates
 Type: int

 Port: 20194

+All order updates are broadcasted to the port stated.
+This port is unique and only used for order updates.
+In this project, an order update states at which floor an order has been executed.
+Whenever an order has been executed at a floor, corresponding int is sent to the network module via the channel ch_bcast_order_exec.
+All order updates sent to this channel are directly broadcasted to the port stated.

+All messages sent to the port stated, are directly sent to the order distributer via the channel chan_rec_order_exec.

+For more specific information, see the readme in network-helpfunc.